manhasiddiqui/dynamic-hotel-pricing/README.md

 # Dynamic Hotel Pricing Using Machine Learning

 ## Overview
-This project develops a machine-learning-based system for predicting an optimal hotel room price from booking and market-related factors.
+This project builds a machine learning system that predicts the ideal price for a hotel room based on booking and market conditions.

-The model uses:
+The model takes into account:
 - Base price
 - Season
 - Day type
-- Local event availability
+- Whether a local event is happening
 - Room type
 - Competitor demand

-A Random Forest Regressor is trained to predict `Optimal_Price`.
+A Random Forest Regressor is trained to predict the `Optimal_Price`.

 ## Features
-- Synthetic dataset containing 1,000 hotel bookings
+- A synthetic dataset of 1,000 hotel bookings
 - One-Hot Encoding for categorical variables
-- 80/20 train-test split
+- An 80/20 train-test split
 - Random Forest Regression
-- R² and Mean Absolute Error evaluation
+- Evaluation using R² and Mean Absolute Error
 - Price prediction for a new booking scenario
-- Actual vs. predicted price visualization
+- A visualization comparing actual vs. predicted prices

 ## Technologies
 - Python
 - pandas